 But… Don’t seeds have to be stored in the refrigerator?

-Any cool, temperate, dry location is suitable for storing seeds.
-Inside a closet, a north-facing room in your home that isn’t subject to temperature swings, or in a cool basement are all excellent choices.
+Any cool, dry, dark location is suitable for storing seeds.
+Inside a closet, cabinet, north-facing room in your home that isn’t subject to temperature swings, or in a cool basement are all excellent choices.
 Heck, these cases would even slip nicely under a bed!
-The location doesn’t need to be pitch black per se, but seeds should be stored out of direct sunlight.

 According to the Seed Savers Exchange: